MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 - For the database tier of the app, Contoso compared Azure SQL Database with SQL Server using [this article](https://docs.microsoft.com/azure/sql-database/sql-database-features).
 Contoso decided to use Azure SQL Database for a few reasons:
   - Azure SQL Database is a relational-database managed service.
 It delivers predictable performance at multiple service levels, with near-zero administration.
 Advantages include dynamic scalability with no downtime, built-in intelligent optimization, and global scalability and availability.
   - Contoso can use the lightweight Data Migration Assistant (DMA) to assess the on-premises database to Azure SQL.
-  - Contoso can use the Azure Database Migration Service to migrate the on-premises database to Azure SQL.
+  - Contoso can use Azure Database Migration Service to migrate the on-premises database to Azure SQL.
   - With Software Assurance, Contoso can exchange existing licenses for discounted rates on a SQL Database, using the Azure Hybrid Benefit for SQL Server.
 This could provide savings of up to 30%.
   - SQL Database provides security features such as always encrypted, dynamic data masking, and row-level security/threat detection.
 - For the app web tier, Contoso has decided to use Azure App Service.
 This PaaS service enables that to deploy the app with just a few configuration changes.
 Contoso will use Visual Studio to make the change, and deploy two web apps.
 One for the website, and one for the WCF service.